deholmberg/Dilution_Factors/README.md

 I know this code kinda sucks, but it's still a work in progress.
 I hope this repository will be helpful for anyone trying to figure out how I did things!

+## Acknowledgements
+I want to thank Sebastian Khun and Darren Upton for their help and feedback in putting this code together.
+I also want to thank Gregory Matousek, since I used an edited verison of his code in the scripts "SubmitRuns.sh" and "DilutionData.slurm".
+Without his code as a template, I wouldn't have been able to figure out how to use slurm to send jobs to the farm.